NDELEH/amazon-digital-restoration-twin/proposal/digital_amazon_restoration_proposal.md

 [Human impact on Amazon forests is transforming its ecological functions and evolutionary history](https://www.lancaster.ac.uk/news/human-impact-on-amazon-forests-is-transforming-its-ecological-functions-and-evolutionary-history)

 **Author:**
-[Your Name] – Independent student / learner
+NDELEH – Independent student / learner

 > ⚠️ **Disclaimer:**
 > This proposal is a **personal, exploratory idea** created by a student/independent learner.